2023 NFL OTA News Tracker

 Tennessee Titans

-• Treylon Burks has consistently been Ryan Tannehill’s favorite during OTAs — not that Tannehill has many choices with his league-worst receiving corps — and reporter Jim Wyatt noted that Burks has yet to drop a pass during OTAs.
-Burks (74, WR39) and TE Chig Okonkwo (130, TE12) aren’t sexy fantasy options in Tennessee’s run-heavy attack, but they’re headed for huge target shares in an offense that is likely to be playing from behind more with an aging Derrick Henry at running back.
-(June 1)
+• Treylon Burks has consistently been Ryan Tannehill’s favorite during OTAs — not that Tannehill has many choices with his league-worst receiving corps.
+Reporter Jim Wyatt noted that Burks has yet to drop a pass during OTAs.
+Ryan Tannehill and WR coach Rob Moore also stated that Burks is in great shape and flying around this off-season after a rough off-season last summer.
+Burks said his confidence is “out the roof” and that he’s not thinking too much on the field in his second year.
+Burks (74, WR39) and TE Chig Okonkwo (130, TE12) aren’t sexy fantasy options in Tennessee’s run-heavy attack, but they’re headed for massive target shares in an offense that is likely to be playing from behind more with an aging Derrick Henry at running back.
+(June 12)

 AFC West